kragen/dernocua/text/spring-connector.md

 you are expanding) is more compliant than the thing being clamped.
 So that would require about a joule, plus frictional losses.

+(Many cheap digital fabrication processes have imprecision on the order of 0.1 mm: laser-cutting MDF, laser-cutting acrylic, laser-cutting steel, CNC plasma tables, CNC oxy cutting tables, RepRap FDM, etc.  You need to be able to flex the spring by more than the fabrication error or in some cases you’ll get no clamping and in other cases you won’t be able to insert the thing to be clamped.)

 The compliance of the elastic part of the setup (the workpiece, in this case the clamp) can be reduced almost arbitrarily, as long as the compliance of the tool is smaller or at least not too much greater.